Skip to main content

 How to autocomplete when typing in Excel drop down list?

-For a data validation drop-down list with lots of items, you need to scroll up and down in the list to find the one you need or type the whole word into the list box correctly.
-Are there any methods to make an auto-completed drop-down list when typing the first letter or any relative characters?
-That will help people work more efficiently in worksheets with drop-down lists in cells.
+For a data validation drop-down list with many items, you need to scroll up and down in the list to find the one you need or type the whole word into the list box correctly.
+Is there any way to make the drop-down list auto-complete when typing the corresponding characters?
+This would help people work more efficiently in worksheets with drop-down lists in cells.
 This tutorial provides two methods to help you achieve it.

-Autocomplete when typing in drop down list with VBA code
+Make drop down lists autocomplete with VBA code

 More tutorials for drop down list...

-Autocomplete when typing in drop down list with VBA code
+Make drop down lists autocomplete with VBA code

 Please do as follows to make a drop down list autocomplete after typing corresponding letters in the cell.